MirkMart/Lab_CompGeno/2024/02_KmerBased_GenomeSurvey/Kmer_survey.md

 In particular:

-- 't' : inform the program about how many thread (parallelisation) it should use (4).
+- '-t' : inform the program about how many thread (parallelisation) it should use (4).
 - '-m' : is the dimension of the k-mer we will use (27).
 - '-o' : determines the prefix of the output.
 - in the end we append the two input files.